How do I prepare for the test?

 Can I prepare the vehicle myself or will I have to take it to a garage?

-Anyone can prepare the vehicle for the test however some specialist equipment may be needed to check certain elements required for the test, for example, headlight alignment.
+Anyone can prepare the vehicle for the test, however, some specialist equipment may be needed to check certain elements required for the test, for example, headlight alignment.
 The Vehicle Inspection Manuals can be viewed online at:

 What documents do I need to bring with me on the day of the test?